kangqiao-ctrl/pinn-causal-metformin/README.md

 # metformin-physics-causal
-Data for the manuscript "Physics-informed causal inference aided by machine learning:  Transport of metformin in sandy media"
+Data for the manuscript "Physics-informed causal inference aided by machine learning:  Transport of metformin in sandy media".

+The jupyter notebook will be updated shortly.